ecto/rcs/README.md

 # usage

-Clone this repository and run `node rcs` from the directory.
+Clone this repository and run `node server` from the directory.

 You should generate your own SSL certificate, but the `example.pfx` file will work for demonstration purposes.